Hi! I’m Deb, and I’d like to welcome you to FI (and life) After 50.

 I LOVE many of the blogs and podcasts out there about FI and have learned so much from them – but most of those resources focus on young people working towards retiring in their 30’s or 40’s.

 I couldn’t find much that spoke to the unique strengths and challenges facing those of us over 50, so I decided to start this blog.

 If you’re interested in saving money, increasing your income, investing wisely, and living a full and meaningful life past the half-century mark, you’re in the right place.

 As a single mom to two awesome daughters – one in college and one in high school – I spent many years focused on two things: my kids and the preschool I run.

 I was doing exactly what I wanted to do, but other important things in my life fell by the wayside.
 I didn’t pay much attention to my finances and neglected to save and invest like I should have.
 I made some bonehead mistakes, and ended up with about $30,000 in home equity debt, which I’m working now to pay down.

-I did a few things right – including buying a two-family home where the rental covers my mortgage, taxes, and insurance – but I still have a lot of work to do before I reach FI.
+I did a few things right – including buying a two-family home where the rental covers my mortgage, taxes, and insurance – but I still have work to do before I reach FI.